synfonaut/Open-Directory/README.md

 * don't fetch network request every single time....use cache if we can
 * bug: verify edit transactions in same block don't lose their order in update and set wrong value

+* bug: can you add an item to a brand new category without refreshing?

 ### design/ux

 * need MIT license

+* add themes that stick work during forking
+* upvotes in mobile don't look good
 * better design
+* update title to reflect category (including home)
 * nice logo using color scheme
 * group sub-categories
 * need good loading indidcator